Larry-Cui/notebook/docs/immigration/860/ICL860week6.md

         - RPD’s Finding: “Notwithstanding the claimant’s vulnerability and evident difficulty providing testimony, I am unable to find his allegations to be credible.
 Even keeping in mind the psychological report from Dr. Freud and the claimant’s evident difficulty providing testimony, the discrepancies in the claimant’s evidence are significant.
 I am unable to accept that the claimant would have trouble keeping track of whether three guards or six were present when he was raped.
 I am equally unable to accept that he would not be able to say whether he was beaten every day or every other day.
 It seems to me that each day’s respite would be something that would stick in his mind during such a harrowing experience.”
         - Suggested Response: This may be a case where the **RPD has misunderstood or downplayed the psychological report admitted into evidence** (see Evans Cameron, “The Wrong Mistake” at pp 45-46.) **The RPD should have given more weight** to Dr. Freud’s evidence and less weight to its own expectations about what a claimant might be able to recall.
 It is also arguable that the **RPD failed to apply Guideline 8** properly, in that the RPD failed to “[t]o **recognize that certain individuals face particular difficulties when they appear for their hearings** or other IRB processes because their ability to present their cases is severely impaired.”
 (Guideline 8, paragraph 3.1)

+???+ note "From Theory to Practice: Trauma-Informed Interviewing"

+    - The author, Jill Taylor, lists five steps to ending the interview (See page 216).
+Test yourself.
+        1. **Check in:** Ask ask your client how they are feeling, and ask them how are they going to take care of themselves if the meeting was emotionally difficult or triggering.
+        2. **Ask for feedback:** Ask your client what helped them during the interview process.
+Ask the what you could have done better.
+        3. **Provide resources if need be:** Try to normalize the idea that everyone needs support.
+        4. **Provide contact information:** Let them know how to reach you if they have questions, being clear about your availability and setting boundaries.
+        5. **Let them know what's next:** Book the next appointment and let them know what to expect from you.
+    - An **Example** Interview Closing
+        - Rebecca: Shreya, you have done an incredible job today.
+I know you spoke about some really traumatic things.
+I just want to make sure you’re going to be okay.
+What are your plans after this?
+        - Shreya: I think I need a nap; I feel really exhausted.
+Afterwards, my boyfriend is coming over and we’re going to watch a movie.
+        - Rebecca: That sounds nice!
+I’m glad you have someone supportive in your life.
+We’re going to end here for today.
+How did you find the interview went?
+Is there anything you found particularly helpful?
+Or anything that didn’t work for you?
+I promise you won’t hurt my feelings, and it helps me to improve my interviewing technique.
+I want to make this as painless as possible for you.
+        - Shreya: Honestly, a part of me feels relieved.
+I didn’t realize how much pain I was holding onto by not talking about this.
+Thanks for listening to me.
+        - Rebecca: Thank you for trusting me.
+You did great!
+Does this time work for you?
+Would you like to meet at same time next week?
+        - Shreya: That works for me.

 ## Quizzes